-Dr. Lawrence W. Bradley is self-publishing a book with Outskirts Press.
-And he wants your help deciding his book cover.
+Juanita Gutierrez is self-publishing a book with Outskirts Press, and she wants your help deciding her book cover.

 About the Author

-Please take a look at two possible covers below and then vote on the choice you recommend for Lawrence.
+Please take a look at the two possible covers below and then vote on the choice you recommend for Juanita.

-Click on the thumbnail below to enlarge Cover Option A
+Click on the thumbnail below to enlarge each cover.